 I believe you have seen how picturesque Bali island is?
 But only through Bali beaches, landscapes, nature spots you won’t see all the beauty of this island.
 A little knowledge and participation in Bali ceremonies, festivals (cultural or religious) can give more ineffable memories for your holidays in Bali.
-Like Indian writer Siddharth Katragadda said “The greatness of a culture can be found in its festivals”.
+Like Indian writer, Siddharth Katragadda said, “The greatness of a culture can be found in its festivals”.

 The best if you could attend any of Balinese family celebrations like Gedong-gedongan (ceremony in the 8th month of pregnancy), Menek kelih (puberty), teenagers transition to the adult’s world (tooth filling), wedding and etc. But if you will be in Bali island only for short period – I believe it’s not so easy to become close friends with local people and be invited to such sacred family ceremonies.

-During my 1st year of living in Bali I have participated in above-mentioned (and others) Bali ceremonies, rituals, so this year I’m more interested to attend unique, unusual, less known among travelers Bali ceremonies.
-Maybe you will be interested to take a part in any of these Bali ceremonies, during your trip in Bali?
+During my 1st year of living in Bali I have participated in the above-mentioned (and others) Bali ceremonies, rituals, so this year I’m more interested to attend unique, unusual, less known among travelers Bali ceremonies.
+Maybe you will be interested to take a part in any of these Bali ceremonies, during your trip to Bali?

-Bali ceremonies, festivals, rituals – my bucketlist for 2017
+Bali ceremonies, festivals, rituals – my bucketlist

 Kissing ceremony that helps to find beloved – “Omed-Omedan”